AG500/Metaheuristic-project/README.md

 Unimodal Functions:

 For unimodal function, diversity seems less important than intensification, here there is no risk for the algorithm to fall into a local optimum.
 So, the algorithm should focus in intensification.
 After several try with GA, SA, GDE, EA and PSO i decided to focus on PSO wich seems more efficient.
-For D=500, because the computations are more computer intensive and take a long time i try to reduce the size of the particle swarm as much as possible to get as much iterations per minute as possible for quicker convergence.
-The stoping criteria is the number of iterations.
+For D=500, because the computations are more computer intensive and take a long time i often try to reduce the size of the particle swarm as much as possible for quicker convergence.
+The stopping criteria is the number of iterations.
 I chose the iteration number depending of the time it took for D=50.
 I accept the solution if the error with the global optimum is under 10e^-4.

+Goof to know with PSO : When C2 > C1, intensification is quick while when C2 < C1, intensification of the swarm is slow.
+A high W allow a good diversification but slow the convergence to an optimum (local or global).
+A big swarm is more computer itensive per iteration.

 F1 Shifted Sphere function:
-This is a simple function.
+This is a simple function with no local optimum.
 Here i chose the parameters for a quick convergence.
-So a very low C1 and a high C2 with a small swarm.
+So a very low C1 and a high C2 with a very small swarm.
 I applied the same parameters for D=50 and D=500

 D = 50
 Parameters: Swarm Size = 3, C1 = 0.1, C2 = 1.5, w=0.
 Iterations = 100 000.